-This year, at the end of the 90th day of session, I voted to adjourn, in keeping with current Alaska State Law that requires the legislature to adjourn no later than the 90th calendar day.
+At the end of the 90th day of session, I voted to adjourn, in keeping with current Alaska State Law that requires the legislature to adjourn no later than the 90th calendar day.

-The law is Alaska Statute 24.05.150:
+That law is Alaska Statute 24.05.150:

 “The legislature shall adjourn from a regular session within 90 consecutive calendar days, including the day the legislature first convenes in that regular session.”